ddd-crew/ddd-starter-modelling-process/README.md

 We can optimise how people collaborate with each other if we align teams with context boundaries.
 In order to right-size the teams we need to take into account available talent, cognitive load, communication overhead, and bus factor.

-As a starting point, we recommend visualising sociotechnial architecture with the [Context Maps](https://speakerdeck.com/mploed/visualizing-sociotechnical-architectures-with-context-maps).
+As a starting point, we recommend visualising sociotechnical architecture with the [Context Maps](https://speakerdeck.com/mploed/visualizing-sociotechnical-architectures-with-context-maps).
 A brief overview of the most important patterns can be found under the [context-mapping](https://github.com/ddd-crew/context-mapping) GitHub Project.

 ![Context Map](resources/context-map-cheat-sheet.png)*Credit: Michael Plöd*